 Why conduct a bank reconciliation?
-Because cash flow is important to a business, the cash balance shown on a company’s balance sheet and bank statement must be accurate to help manage, run and grow the business.
-Since the balances between these two records may not agree, a bank reconciliation is performed monthly to identify and explain differences that may result from the timing of posted activities, errors made by the bank or the company, fraudulent activities of a company’s employees or simply prevent problems.
+Because cash flow is essential to a business, the cash balance shown on a company’s balance sheet and bank statement must be accurate to help manage, run, and grow the business.
+Since the balances between these two records may not agree, the bank reconciliation is performed monthly to identify and explain differences that may result from the timing of posted activities, errors made by the bank or the company, fraudulent actions of a company’s employees, or prevent problems.

 Bank reconciliation is the practice of comparing your records against the bank records.
 A monthly reconciliation helps you identify any unusual transactions that might be caused by fraud or accounting errors.
-This is the most common reconciliation done with companies monthly.
-The common errors a bank reconciliation can catch are typically related to these five key areas.
+The bank reconciliation is the most common reconciliation done with companies monthly.
+The standard errors a bank reconciliation can catch are typically related to these five key areas.

 Essentially reconciling your account also helps you identify issues that might need attention.
 For example, you might need to reevaluate how you handle cash flow and accounts receivable, or you might need to change your recordkeeping system and the accounting processes you use.

 1. Know how much you really have available in your accounts

 2. Avoid bouncing checks (or making failed electronic payments) to partners and suppliers

 3. Avoid bank fees for insufficient funds or going into lines of credit when you don’t really need to